wp-slimstat/wp-slimstat/readme.txt

 Visit [our website](http://slimstat.getused.to.it/addons/) for a list of available extensions.

 = Free Add-ons =
-* [WP SlimStat Dashboard Widgets](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets) adds the most important reports right on your WordPress Dashboard
+* [WP Slimstat Dashboard Widgets](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets) adds the most important reports right on your WordPress Dashboard
-* [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) allows you to share your reports with your readers
+* [WP Slimstat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) allows you to share your reports with your readers

 == Installation ==

 0. **If you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available**
 1. In your WordPress admin, go to Plugins > Add New
-2. Search for WP SlimStat
+2. Search for WP Slimstat
-3. Click on **Install Now** under WP SlimStat
+3. Click on **Install Now** under WP Slimstat
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
 5. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

-Please note: if you decide to uninstall WP SlimStat, all the stats will be **PERMANENTLY** deleted from your database.
+Please note: if you decide to uninstall Slimstat, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.

 == Frequently Asked Questions ==

-= I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors =
+= I see a warning message saying that a misconfigured setting and/or server environment is preventing Slimstat from properly tracking my visitors =
-WP SlimStat's tracking engine has a server-side component, which records all the information available at the time the resource is served, and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.
+Slimstat's tracking engine has a server-side component, which records all the information available at the time the resource is served, and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.

 One of the files handling all the client-server communications is WordPress' `admin-ajax.php`, usually located inside your */wp-admin/* folder.
-Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow WP SlimStat to do its job.
+Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow Slimstat to do its job.
 If you see the number zero, then the problem could be related to a conflict with another plugin (caching, javascript minimizers, etc).

-= I am using W3 Total Cache (or WP Super Cache, HyperCache, etc), and it looks like WP SlimStat is not tracking all of my visitors.
+= I am using W3 Total Cache (or WP Super Cache, HyperCache, etc), and it looks like Slimstat is not tracking all of my visitors.
 Can you help me? =
-Go to SlimStat > Settings > General and set Tracking Mode to Javascript.
-Don't forget to invalidate/clear your plugin's cache, to let SlimStat add its tracking code to all the newly cached pages.
+Go to Slimstat > Settings > General and set Tracking Mode to Javascript.
+Don't forget to invalidate/clear your plugin's cache, to let Slimstat add its tracking code to all the newly cached pages.
 Also, if you're using W3 Total Cache, make sure to exclude wp-slimstat.js from the minifier: our code is already minified, and it looks like W3TC breaks something when it tries to minify it again.

-= My screen goes blank when trying to access the reports / after installing WP SlimStat = Go to SlimStat > Settings > Maintenance and click the NO PANIC Button.
+= My screen goes blank when trying to access the reports / after installing WP SlimStat = Go to Slimstat > Settings > Maintenance and click the NO PANIC Button.
 If that doesn't help, [increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.

 = Reports look all messy and not styled =
-Go to SlimStat > Settings > Maintenance and click the NO PANIC Button.
+Go to Slimstat > Settings > Maintenance and click the NO PANIC Button.
 If that doesn't help, make sure you don't have AdBlock installed and active in your browser.
-For some reason, that plugin doesn't like WP SlimStat.
+For some reason, that plugin doesn't like Slimstat.

 = When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new WordPress admin user named `slimstatadmin`.
-Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
+Then log into your WordPress admin area with the new user and... voila: you can now access Slimstat's settings again.
 Update your users' permissions and then get rid of this newly created user.

 = I am using WP Touch, and mobile visitors are not tracked by your plugin.
 How can I fix this problem? = WP Touch has an advanced option that they call Restricted Mode, which attempts to fix issues where other plugins load scripts which interfere with WPtouch CSS and JavaScript.
-If you enable this feature, it will prevent WP SlimStat from running the tracking script (thank you, [Per](http://wordpress.org/support/topic/known-users-not-logged)).
+If you enable this feature, it will prevent Slimstat from running the tracking script (thank you, [Per](http://wordpress.org/support/topic/known-users-not-logged)).

-= How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to SlimStat > Settings > Advanced tab and paste your custom CSS into the corresponding field.
+= How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to Slimstat > Settings > Advanced tab and paste your custom CSS into the corresponding field.
 Use the following code as a reference:

 `[id^=slim_] .header.is-search-engine, .is-search-engine{
 	background-color:#c1e751;